Skip to Main Content

 How is breast cancer detected?

-We recommend that women ages 40 and older receive annual mammograms.
-If you are at increased risk for breast cancer due to family history or have had chest radiation for other conditions during your lifetime, talk to your health care provider about having a breast cancer screening test before age 40.
+The U.S. Preventive Services Task Force (USPSTF) recommends that women between the ages of 40 and 74 who are at average risk for breast cancer get a screening mammogram every two years.
+If you are at increased risk for breast cancer due to family history or have had chest radiation or if you have other risk factors that put you at increased risk for breast cancer, talk to your health care provider about having a breast cancer screening test before age 40.

-“Screening enables us to find breast cancer early when it’s most treatable,” says Anees Chagpar, MD, MPH, a Yale Medicine surgical breast oncologist with the Breast Center.
+“Screening enables us to find breast cancer early when it’s most treatable,” says Anees Chagpar, MD, MPH, a Professor in the Department of Surgery (Oncology, Breast) at the Yale School of Medicine.

-There are several methods of diagnostic imaging used to screen for breast cancer, including:
+There are several methods of imaging used to screen for breast cancer, including:

-Tomosynthesis: Radiologists perform both a 3D and 2D mammogram simultaneously, so the duration of the exam doesn’t increase.
-Tomosynthesis allows the radiologist to view “slices” of the breast tissue for improved detection of breast cancer.
+• Digital Breast Tomosynthesis (DBT): A type of mammography in which a machine takes multiple X-ray images of the breast from different angles.
+DBT allows the radiologist to view “slices” of the breast tissue for improved detection of breast cancer.

 How is cervical cancer detected?